rashadwest/rashadwest.github.io/_posts/2020-07-28-Model_Ideation.md

 https://genius.com/

 They could sor everything through a filtering system by subject matter and let the subject results with that particular word or phrase in it to be brought up first.

+## How do you find the theme in a movie without the director or writer adding it?
+What if I wanted all the movies that show hidden racism

+ie. language, body language, or innuendos
+- How can you filter racisim into a search query?
+- Classism
+- Cultural events
+- How do you create categories that are not popular?
+- Sexism
+- Respect
+- Sneaker culture

+Value Systems with cultural relevance
+- What if you are from the US but you like Nigerian culture (how can you find the movies you like)

+Language
+- Natural language processing

+Visualizing time period
+- Time period pieces

+How could you classify a movie as positive or negative?
+- The value system is what

+What is the movie trying to convey?
+- How can a model pick up on this?
+- How can a computer model reasoning and causality?
+  - This has not happened yet

+Creating a filter for racism

+If you are able to define something in a way that know one else has to solve a problem you can help companies or people.

+To dos:
+- Thinking about these examples and try to define them = What would I need to do to prove out that something is true